bourne015/test/README.md

 The included [Java Native Access](http://github.com/twall/jna) library is licensed under the LGPL.
 [The Mozilla Rhino Javascript Engine](http://www.mozilla.org/rhino) is licensed under the Mozilla Public License.

-add test
-add in main
-add 2 in main
-add 1 in main
-add 2 in main
-add new4 in main
-add new in main
-add new2 in main
-add new3 in main
-add new5 in main
-add new6 in main